 1. LibreOffice

-LibreOffice has a refined and very interactive user-interface that’s sure to be worthy enough of an install, making it the firestarter of our top 20 Linux apps.
+LibreOffice has a refined and very interactive user interface that’s sure to be worthy enough of an install, making it the firestarter of our top 20 Linux apps.
 Moreover, it has terrific functionality offline, and the app supports innumerable file formats, ranging from WPS Office, StarWriter, WordPerfect, and many more.
-Also, LibreOffice is open-source that welcomes contributions from the community and even has a vector graphics editor.
+Also, LibreOffice is open-source, welcomes community contributions, and even has a vector graphics editor.
 To install, type in the following command in the Linux terminal.

 sudo apt install -y libreoffice libreoffice-gtk3